ECI Portfolio Page Pic 1

 Early REACH:

 Early REACH (Raising Educational Access for Children in Harris County) is an innovative pilot program dedicated to revolutionizing early childhood education in Harris County.
-Our mission is to bridge the gap in quality child care by employing a contracted slots model, enhancing the capacity of providers to deliver exceptional care.
+The mission of Early REACH is to bridge the gap in quality child care by employing a contracted slots model, enhancing the capacity of providers to deliver exceptional care.

 In collaboration with high-quality child care centers, Early REACH aims to introduce 800-1,000 new child care slots strategically located in or near child care deserts with a high social vulnerability index.
-Our primary focus is on the children with the least access to care: infants, toddlers, and 3-year-olds from families with low incomes residing in high poverty areas.
+Our primary focus is on the children with the least access to care: children birth to four years old, from families with low incomes residing in high poverty areas.

 This initiative recognizes that a nurturing environment is crucial for a child's development.
-Therefore, also commits to supporting the staffing of child care environments by ensuring a living wage for classroom staff and fostering optimal working conditions to minimize teacher turnover.
+Therefore, it also commits to supporting the staffing of child care environments by ensuring a living wage for classroom staff and fostering optimal working conditions to minimize teacher turnover.
 In addition to providing quality care, Early REACH is dedicated to cultivating strong and sustainable small businesses within the child care sector.
-Participant’s entrepreneurial practices are actively developed contributing to the longevity and success of child care providers.
+The program develops the business acumen of child care providers to help ensure their longevity and success.

 Through Early REACH, Harris County strives to make quality early childhood education accessible to every child in the county.
 Early REACH is not just a program; it's a commitment to building a brighter future for our youngest learners.